Cyclone Tino: Two missing in Fiji as cyclone intensifies to category 2

 Torrential rain, damaging winds and dangerous seas can be expected across Saturday and tonight.

-It will be gone and clearing by Sunday morning, with winds easing.
+It will be gone and clearing by Sunday morning, and winds will ease.

 Tino will become an ex-tropical cyclone this weekend as it moves far enough south from warm waters.